-Although the Issuer intends to seek additional customers for its gas in the medium to long-term, it has entered into an agreement with Gazprom through its regional subsidiary, Saratovskoya Gazovaya Kompaniya LLC, pursuant to which the Group has the right to supply gas to Gazprom up to December 2015.
-The Group started supplying gas to Gazprom in November 2010 and its current intention is to supply all the gas it produces for sale to Gazprom.
+Although the Issuer intends to seek additional customers for its gas in the medium to long-term, it has entered into an agreement with Gazprom through its regional subsidiary, Saratovskoya Gazovaya Kompaniya LLC, pursuant to which the Group has the right to supply gas to Gazprom up until December 2015.
+The Group started supplying gas to Gazprom in November 2010 as part of its trial production and commenced commercial sales in January 2011 and the Group's its current intention is to supply all the gas it produces for sale to Gazprom.
 The Gazprom contract provides that annual sales volumes are to be agreed between the Group and Gazprom each year.
 The Group is currently reliant on Gazprom for all of its gas revenues and hence subject to the increased risk of delayed payment for delivered production volumes, counterparty default or termination of the sales agreement by Gazprom.
 Pursuant to the agreement, Gazprom is not required to purchase a minimum volume of gas and is only required to pay the Group for gas actually supplied.
 As a result of these factors, there is a risk that Gazprom may not purchase all or any of the gas produced for sale by the Group.
-A significant reduction in the amount of gas purchased by Gazprom could have an adverse effect on the Group's business, prospects, financial condition and results of operation.
+In addition, Gazprom recently reduced the dew point specification at which gas can enter the Gazprom pipeline network from $-5^{\circ}$ C to $-10^{\circ}$ C. Although the gas currently supplied by the Issuer to Gazprom complies with the revised dew point specification, there can be no assurance that this will continue to be the case during the hotter summer months.
+There is therefore a risk that the Issuer might need to reduce the volume of gas supplied to Gazprom by as much as 20-25 per cent. in order to decrease the temperature of the gas so that it meets the revised specification.
+A significant reduction in the amount of gas purchased by Gazprom could have an adverse effect on the Group's business, prospects, financial condition and results of operations.
 Further, if Gazprom was to terminate the sales agreement with the Issuer, the Group would need to enter into a new contract with another purchaser for the sale of its gas, either a purchaser with access to the Gazprom pipeline or a purchaser without such access, in which case the Issuer would have to negotiate and enter into a new contract with Gazprom for the transportation of its gas.
 During any such negotiations, which may take a significant amount of time, the Group may not be able to sell any of its gas, which in turn may have an adverse effect on the Group's business, prospects, financial condition and results of operation.
 The absence of alternative purchasers for the gas produced by the Group may also expose it to adverse pricing or other contractual terms.
 There can also be no assurance that the Group would be able to negotiate and enter into agreements with purchasers for the sale of its gas or, if necessary, with Gazprom for the transportation of the gas it produces for sale, on favourable terms or at all.
 Such delays, defaults, reduction in gas volumes purchased or adverse pricing or other contractual terms could adversely affect the Group's business, prospects, financial condition or results of operations.